omarion3698/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles Display the content of /etc/passwd and /etc/hosts.
 4-lastlines Display the last 10 lines of /etc/passwd.
 5-firstlines Display the first 10 lines of /etc/passwd.
+6-third_line Write a script that displays the third line of the file iacta.

+The file iacta will be in the working directory

+You’re not allowed to use sed.